 Chronic Wasting Disease

 Chronic Wasting Disease (CWD), which is an always fatal disease to deer and elk, has been detected in all or portions of Tuscarora State Forest.

 Hunters should be aware of special rules and regulations that apply to deer harvested within the Disease Management Area (DMA).
 It is recommended that those deer be tested for the disease.
-To learn more about chronic wasting disease in state forests, please download the fact sheet (PDF).

-More information about CWD can be found on the Pennsylvania Game Commission and the Pennsylvania Department of Agriculture websites.
-In addition, the Pennsylvania Game Commission provides information about deer processors in the DMA.
+More information about chronic wasting disease can be found on the Pennsylvania Game Commission and the Pennsylvania Department of Agriculture websites.